edgio-docs/edgio-docs/guides/vsf.md

 To build and deploy your app to the XDN, run the following from the root directory of your app:

 ```
-npm run xdn:build
-npm run xdn:deploy <team> # where team is the name of the XDN team to which the app should be deployed.
+xdn deploy <team> # where team is the name of the XDN team to which the app should be deployed.
 ```